Montebello Island Marine Park Snorkeling

 Note: The region is known for cyclones from November through April so make sure to use caution and watch for warnings.
 In addition, the waters of the marine park are habitat for stinging jellyfish, so make sure to bring plenty of vinegar to reduce the pain.

 Overall, Montebello Island Marine Park is the 21st most popular snorkel dive spot of all 24 snorkeling dives in Western Australia.
-Several of the better snorkeling spots are nearby Montebello Island Marine Park including Oyster Stacks, Turquoise Bay, Lakeside and Thevenard Island.
+Several of the better snorkeling spots are nearby Montebello Island Marine Park including Turquoise Bay, Lakeside, Thevenard Island and Oyster Stacks.